cvs-health/testaro/README.md

 ### Environment variables

-In addition to their uses described above, environment variables can be used by acts of type `text`, as documented in the `actSpecs.js` file.
+In addition to their uses described above, environment variables can be used by acts of type `test`, as documented in the `actSpecs.js` file.

 Before making Testaro run a job, you can optionally also set `DEBUG` (to `'true'` or anything else) and/or `WAITS` (to a non-negative integer).
 The effects of these variables are described in the `run.js` file.